 There are about seven (7) different keyboard layouts available in the market named full size, TKL, 80%, 75%, 65%, 60%, and 40% layouts.
 These layouts are not only different from their size also contain a different number of keys based upon their size.
-Due to their different sizes their applications greatly very few layouts are popular for gaming.
-Some layouts are popular among office users, and some are greatly liked by shop keepers.
+Due to their different sizes and their applications greatly very few layouts are popular for gaming.
+Some layouts are popular among office users, and some are greatly liked by shopkeepers.
 Here we will talk all about these mechanical keyboard layouts.

 What is a Full Size Keyboard

 A standard keyboard contains all of the typical keyboard keys like functional keys, navigational key cluster, arrow keys, num pad keys.
 And all other keys are included in a full size keyboard.
 A full size mechanical keyboard usually consists of 104 keys.
 And maybe some additional keys are available e.g media keys etc. These keyboards are the most popular keyboard type in this list.
-Because they are fully functional comparatively to any other keyboard layout.
+Because they are fully functional compared to any other keyboard layout.